 11. Play with a Toy

-Young kids tend to get pretty squirrelly waiting in line so give them something to occupy little hands (so they’ll resist climbing on the rows of bars, squabbling or hanging all over each other!).
+Young kids tend to get pretty squirrelly waiting in line so give them something to occupy little hands.
+This may help them resist climbing on the rows of bars, squabbling or hanging all over each other!
 A small action figure, doll or race car can keep an imaginative child busy.
 Handheld light-up spinners are always fun (especially at night).

 12. Plot the Next Adventure

 My kids always want to know what we’re doing next.
-Decide where you’re headed next and brush everyone up on what’s to come so when you hit the exit everyone knows what to expect.
+When you have to stand in line, you might as well decide where you’re headed next.
+Personally I always create a loose touring plan before our trip.
+I take that time to brush everyone up on what’s to come so when you hit the exit everyone knows what to expect.

 BONUS – Looking for More Ideas for What to Do in Line at Disney?